Skip to Main Content

 North Carolina’s weak gun laws put its residents at risk.
 Lawmakers must do better to reduce gun violence in their state and save lives.

 In 2023, North Carolina repealed background checks and permits for handgun purchases.
 Before that occurred, in 2022, North Carolina had the twentieth highest gun death rate among the states.
-In an average year, 1,636 people die from gun violence in the state.
-That means someone dies from gun violence every 5 hours.
-Fifty-four percent of those deaths are gun suicides, and 42% are gun homicides.
-In North Carolina, the rate of gun deaths increased 38% from 2013 to 2022, compared to a 36% increase nationwide.
+In 2023, North Carolina had the twenty-first highest gun death rate among the states.
+In an average year, 1,714 people die from gun violence in the state.
+That means someone dies from gun violence every five hours.
+Fifty-three percent of those deaths are gun suicides, and 43% are gun homicides.
+In North Carolina, the rate of gun deaths increased 39% from 2014 to 2023, compared to a 33% increase nationwide.

 What North Carolina Does Well